Where can I get help in bringing my family to Australia?

 Who can apply?

 Refugees can also sponsor family members through regular Migration Programs (outside the Humanitarian Program).
-An example of a visa in this stream is the Spouse visa.
+An example of a visa in this stream is a partner visa and child visa.

 How does it work and how long does it take?